gbtami/fairyfishnet/README.rst

 License
 -------

-fishnet is licensed under the MIT license.
+fishnet is licensed under the GPL3 license.
 See LICENSE.txt for the full license text.